PennyLaneAI/qml/whatisqc.rst

     :width: 42%
     :target: javascript:void(0);

-Perhaps the primary ambition of the field of quantum computing nowadays is to develop a **scalable, fault-tolerant device** on which any and all quantum algorithms can be implemented.
-Research in specialized fields like quantum machine learning and quantum chemistry is already underway, but existing quantum hardware is currently limited to devices that are either small, noisy, or non-universal—a computing paradigm known as noisy intermediate-scale quantum, or **NISQ**.
+Perhaps the primary ambition of quantum computing nowadays is to develop a **scalable, fault-tolerant device** to implement any and all quantum algorithms.
+Research in specialized fields like quantum machine learning and quantum chemistry is already underway, but existing quantum hardware is limited to devices that are either small, noisy, or non-universal—a computing paradigm known as noisy intermediate-scale quantum, or **NISQ**.

 On top of that, real devices that can carry out useful quantum algorithms consist of **many interacting components** , which must be able to correct errors that inevitably arise from **device–environment interactions**.
 Architectures where errors can be corrected faster than they occur are referred to as *fault-tolerant*.